 Clinton itself was a cute little village, and I had a quick potter around the museum before moving on.
 Upon leaving Clinton, the road led through a valley, and the wind was funnelled through it.
 Obviously not in my direction though.

 At times like this, only songs like Slayers ‘Bloodline' can get me through, so it was on with the MP3 player, and head down.
 Eventually I turned off Highway 97 and onto Highway 99.
+If you're into more gentle music, check this list of the best songs about travel.

 This is described as a scenic route, and also the sea to sky highway, so I was all prepped up for hills, and was not to be disappointed.
 The scenery was outstanding!